Władysław Gomułka: Childhood and education

 Władysław Gomułka was born on 6 February 1905 in Białobrzegi Franciszkańskie village on the outskirts of Krosno, into a worker's family living in the Austrian Partition (the Galicia region) (now Poland).
-His parents had met and married in the United States, where each had immigrated to in search of work in the late 19th century, but returned to occupied Poland in the early 20th century because Władysław's father Jan was unable to find gainful employment in America.
+His parents had met and married in the United States, where each had immigrated to in search of work in the late 19th century, but returned to occupied Poland in the early 20th century because Władysław's father, Jan, was unable to find gainful employment in America.
 Jan Gomułka then worked as a laborer in the Subcarpathian oil industry.
-Władysław's older sister Józefa, born in the US, returned there upon turning eighteen to join her extended family, most of whom had emigrated, and to preserve her US citizenship.
+Władysław's older sister Józefa, born in the United States, returned there upon turning eighteen to join her extended family, most of whom had emigrated, and to preserve her citizenship of the United States.
 Władysław and his two other siblings experienced a childhood of the proverbial Galician poverty: they lived in a dilapidated hut and ate mostly potatoes.
-Władysław received only rudimentary education before being employed in the oil industry of the region.
+Władysław received only a rudimentary education before being employed in the oil industry of the region.

-Gomułka attended schools in Krosno for six or seven years, until the age of thirteen when he had to start an apprenticeship in a metalworks shop.
-Throughout his life Gomułka was an avid reader and accomplished a great deal of self-education, but remained a subject of jokes because of his lack of formal education and demeanor.
+Gomułka attended schools in Krosno for six or seven years, until the age of thirteen, when he had to start an apprenticeship in a metalworks shop.
+Throughout his life, Gomułka was an avid reader and accomplished a great deal of self-education, but remained a subject of jokes because of his lack of formal education and demeanor.
 In 1922, Gomułka passed his apprenticeship exams and began working at a local refinery.